vanshwassan/ETHPrague/README.md

 - Decentralized insurance protocols
 - Algorithmic stablecoin

+## Use of dAPIs within a Paymasters contract: $1000 API3 Tokens

+- dAPIs can be used within Paymaster contracts  with dAPIs within the project to enable users to pay for gas in any token of their choice on your platform.

-## Best Non-DeFi Project: $500 USDC
+## Best Non-DeFi Project: $500 API3 Tokens

 - Using Airnode or API3 QRNG to facilitate a proper use-case.
 Participants are free to implement their own ideas.

-## Project that uses Paymasters with dAPIs within their projects: $1500 USDC

-- Using Paymaster with dAPIs within the project to enable users to pay for gas in any token of their choice on your platform.

 ## Best content around API3: $500 API3 Tokens

 - Blog posts and articles
 - Videos and explainers
-- Technical Tutorials
+- Technical tutorials
-- Technical Documentation
+- Technical documentation

-## Best Airnode Protocol Improvement: $500 USDC
+## Best Airnode Protocol Improvement: $500 API3 Tokens

 - Developer tooling around Airnode, dAPIs and other API3 products.
 - Best Airnode use-case